 Travel Guidelines for Presenters

-As SITE is funded by a National Science Foundation (NSF) grant, travel expenses are reimbursed only up to the amount provided in the invitation letter.
-NSF requires that all travel is conducted in the most economical method.
+SITE is funded by a grant by the National Science Foundation (NSF) and requires that all travel is conducted in the most economical method.
 Please submit your reimbursement request with copy of receipts showing itemized invoice and proof of payment within 15 days after attending SITE using the SITE travel reimbursement form.

 - Stanford will only reimburse economy class at lowest available airfare.
 Only a flight from your home institution to Stanford and back will be reimbursed.
 If you must travel from a different location, please provide reason and documentation of comparable direct airfare made at the time of your ticket purchase (a time-stamped screenshot of flight comparison results at time of ticket purchase is required).